 Warm-up 10 to 12 minutes (moderate cardio run jog Calisthenics 3 to 4 mins each)

-v Standing Bent over dumbbell rows (simultaneously, back straight, knees slightly bent) - sets - 4
+v Standing Bent over dumbbell rows (simultaneously, knees slightly bent) - sets - 4

-v Dumbbell upright rows (lifting simultaneously both arms from waist to neck) - sets 3 to 4
+v Dumbbell upright rows (lifting simultaneously from waist to neck) - sets 3 to 4

-v alternating dumbbell rows (hand and knee on bench, while lifting with the other) - sets 3 to 4
+v Alternating dumbbell rows (hand and knee on bench, while lifting) - sets 3 to 4

 v Dumbbell seated curls alternating (bench at 30 to 40° angle) - sets 3